Salter–Harris fracture

 A Salter–Harris fracture is a fracture that involves the epiphyseal plate (growth plate) of a bone, specifically the zone of provisional calcification.
 It is thus a form of child bone fracture.
 It is a common injury found in children, occurring in 15% of childhood long bone fractures.
 This type of fracture and its classification system is named for Robert B. Salter and William H. Harris who created and published this classification system in the Journal of Bone and Joint Surgery in 1963.

 Types

-There are nine types of Salter–Harris fractures; types I to V as described by Robert B Salter and W Robert Harris in 1963, and the rarer types VI to IX which have been added subsequently:
+There are nine types of Salter–Harris fractures; types I to V as described by Robert B. Salter and William H. Harris in 1963, and the rarer types VI to IX which have been added subsequently: